 Cassie had recently separated from her husband and wanted to make her daughter’s birthday special.
 Even though she didn’t feel comfortable with the decision, she was eventually bullied into providing alcohol at the party by her daughter, Jo, who convinced her that everybody else’s parents were doing the same thing (something she later found out simply wasn’t true).
 At some point during the evening one of Jo’s friends, aged just 15, became so drunk that she lapsed into unconsciousness.
 Instead of seeking help from Cassie, or one of the other adults at the party, Jo and three other girls carried the drunk young woman into a bedroom and lay her on the bed.
 The four girls, who had also all been drinking, sat on the bed and did their best to look after their friend.
 It was not until some time later that they realized their friend was dead.
 At some point she had vomited and choked to death and not one of the four young women had noticed!

-I wrote about my second concern only recently but it’s worth saying one more time!
-If you are going to make the decision to provide alcohol to your teen to drink at a party or a gathering on a Saturday night (and that is only your decision to make – no-one can tell you what to do with your child) then the least you can do is to ensure they are armed with some basic safety information at the same time!
-Simply handing over the bottles, then dropping them off at someone’s house without one skerrick of advice or information should something go wrong is plain wrong and totally irresponsible …
+I wrote about my second concern recently but it’s worth saying one more time!
+If you’re going to make the decision to provide alcohol to your teen to drink at a party or a gathering on a Saturday night (and that’s your decision to make – no-one can tell you what to do with your child) then the least you can do is to ensure they’re armed with some basic safety information at the same time!
+Simply handing over the bottles, then dropping them off at someone’s house without any advice or information should something go wrong is plain wrong and totally irresponsible …